aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Required resources

-Before getting started, you need to create a DynamoDB table to store state used by the idempotency utility.
-Your lambda functions will need read and write access to this table.
+Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state.
+Your lambda functions will need read and write access to it.
+DynamoDB is currently the only supported persistent storage layer, so you'll need to create a table first.

 > Example using AWS Serverless Application Model (SAM)